MMathster/MMathster.github.io/_pages/projects.md

 # 🧮 Triangle Centers

 What began in November 2020 as a series of contributions to the Brilliant.org community has evolved into a comprehensive digital laboratory for Euclidean and algebraic geometry.
 Following the sunsetting of the Brilliant community features, I transitioned my focus from solving static problems to building dynamic visualization tools.
 Using tools, like JavaScript and Geogebra, I’ve developed a suite of interactive 'Boards' (including the Nagel and Feuerbach studies) that allow users to manipulate vertices and observe the resulting loci of triangle centers in real-time.

-This project represents a four-year journey from community-driven problem solving to the independent development of STEM educational content, resulting in the discovery and documentation of complex rational curves and geometric identities.
+This project represents a 4-year journey from community-driven problem solving to the independent development of STEM educational content, resulting in the discovery and documentation of complex rational curves and geometric identities.
+More interactive projects of different geometric setups to come soon!

 ## Loci of Triangle Centers in Thales Configuration (In Progress)